codenameyau/dotfiles/docs/raspberrypi.md

 # Or display the ARP cache if the Pi has sent ARP requests in the network.
 arp

-# Scan wireless access points for debugging.
+# Scan wireless AP for debugging.
+Pi3 only supports 2G networks.
 sudo iwlist wlan0 scan | less

 # SSH into the Raspberry Pi.